-- 6.6.5.1.1 The design type of each large packaging shall be tested as provided in 6.6.5.3 in accordance with procedures established and approved by the competent authority. - 6.6.5.1.2 Tests shall be successfully performed on each large packaging design type before such a packaging is used.
+6.6.5.1.1 The design type of each large packaging shall be tested as provided in 6.6.5.3 in accordance with procedures established by the competent authority.

+6.6.5.1.2 Each large packaging design type shall successfully pass the tests prescribed in this chapter before being used.
 A large packaging design type is defined by the design, size, material and thickness, manner of construction and packing, but may include various surface treatments.
-It also includes large packagings which differ from the design type only in their lesser design height. - 6.6.5.1.3 Tests shall be repeated on production samples at intervals established by the competent authority.
-For such tests on fibreboard large packagings, preparation at ambient conditions is considered equivalent to the provisions of 6.6.5.2.4. - 6.6.5.1.4 Tests shall also be repeated after each modification which alters the design, material or manner of construction of large packagings. - 6.6.5.1.5 The competent authority may permit the selective testing of large packagings that differ only in minor respects from a tested type, e.g. smaller sizes of inner packagings or inner packagings of lower net mass; and large packagings which are produced with small reductions in external dimension(s). - 6.6.5.1.6 (Reserved)
+It also includes large packagings which differ from the design type only in their lesser design height.

+6.6.5.1.3 Tests shall be repeated on production samples at intervals established by the competent authority.
+For such tests on fibreboard large packagings, preparation at ambient conditions is considered equivalent to the provisions of 6.6.5.2.4.

+6.6.5.1.4 Tests shall also be repeated after each modification which alters the design, material or manner of construction of large packagings.

+6.6.5.1.5 The competent authority may permit the selective testing of large packagings that differ only in minor respects from a tested type, e.g. smaller sizes of inner packagings or inner packagings of lower net mass; and large packagings which are produced with small reductions in external dimension(s).

+6.6.5.1.6 (Reserved)